-NLC Training Operations features nationally known experts and dedicated volunteer attorneys who reveal the current challenges involved in investigating and prosecuting crimes against children, while highlighting the most up-to-date resources available to government attorneys and law enforcement to detect and prevent these crimes.
+NLC Trainings feature nationally known legal experts and dedicated volunteer attorneys who address current challenges in investigating and successfully prosecuting crimes against children, highlighting the most up-to-date resources available to detect and prevent these crimes.

-Ms. Patrick received her Ph.D. from the University of Wales Trinity Saint David, and her J.D. from California Western School of Law.
-She is admitted to practice law in California, the U.S. District Court in the Southern District of California, the U.S. Court of Appeals for the Ninth Circuit, and the U.S. Supreme Court.
+Dr. Patrick received her Ph.D. from the University of Wales Trinity Saint David and her J.D. from California Western School of Law.
+She is admitted to practice law in California, the U.S. District Court in the Southern District of California, the U.S. Court of Appeals for the Ninth Circuit, and at the U.S. Supreme Court.

 Deputy Director of Investigations and Training

-As a Certified Trainer through the International Critical Incident Stress Foundation, Michael MacIntosh facilitates critical incident stress management (CISM) debriefings for law enforcement agencies across the nation.
-He has provided training to first responders in the United States and Mexico, and serves as a committee member for the California Commission on Peace Officer’s Standards and Training (POST).
-Michael was called in to debrief law enforcement agencies immediately following some of the nation’s gravest tragedies, including the Oklahoma City bombing, the World Trade Center attacks, the Aurora shootings, and the Newtown elementary school tragedy.
+As a Certified Trainer through the International Critical Incident Stress Foundation (ICISF), Michael MacIntosh facilitates critical incident stress management (CISM) debriefings for law enforcement agencies across the nation.
+He has provided training to first responders in the United States and Mexico, and serves as a committee member for POST, the California Commission on Peace Officer’s Standards and Training.
+Dr. MacIntosh has been personally and frequently requested to debrief and assist law enforcement agencies on-scene immediately following some of the nation’s gravest national tragedies, including the World Trade Center attacks, Oklahoma City bombing, the Aurora, Colorado theater shootings, and Newtown elementary school tragedy.

 Dr. MacIntosh teaches several NLC PROTECTS Seminar Sessions, including: Coping Techniques for Law Enforcement and Prosecutors, Impact of Work Exposure to Child Pornography, Crisis Intervention and Peer Support, and Effective Crisis Response.
 (CEU credits available).